Plugged filters, free water, darkened fuel and corroded tanks from microbes running unchecked in fuel storage tanks.

 And not all testing is equally useful.
 There’s testing for fuel specifications to diagnose problems and infer solutions.
 But perhaps most importantly, there’s the need for microbe testing, both at regular intervals (preventive monitoring) and during problem resolution.
 In fact, one could argue that you have very little chance of successfully solving microbe-related fuel problems if you don’t incorporate microbe testing to properly diagnose or confirm the problem.
 Luckily, stored fuel users have some state-of-the-art options there.

-The Bell Fuel & Tank Services program brings to its customers the perfect combination of all of these, in a customizable plan that fit their needs and budget.
+The Bell Fuel & Tank Services program brings to its customers the perfect combination of all of these, in a customizable plan that fits their needs and budget.

 The hybrid approach to fuel management ensures they get the best possible solution for the best possible cost.